goevexx/toggl-invoiceninja-sync/readme.md

 The key-value pairs in the `clients` variable are important.
 The key should be the **exact** client name from toggl.
 The value should be the client id from invoiceninja.
 If the time entry was matched with the `clients` variable it skips the part where it checks the `projects` variable.
 This varialbe acts the same way as the `clients variable but instead of matching the client name, it matches the **exact** project name.

+The key-value pairs in users are destined to choose the correct user in invoiceninja creating a task.
+If the user from toggl doesn't match with the corresponding userid from invoiceninja, then it will fail.

 ### Run the command